3 Key Domains and 6 Segments to Noodle On For Success

-The purpose of this article is to present the components of a charter, how it benefits you and saves you time, money, effort, and gives you respect amongst those who are helping you, that you have thought through most of the pieces ahead of time.
-The Charter is covered under the INITIATE part of a project where you are doing Project Readiness.
+The purpose of this article is to present the components of a charter, how it benefits you by saving time, money, effort, and why it gives you respect amongst those who are helping you, because it guides you to think through most of the important pieces ahead of engaging them.
+The Charter is covered under INITIATE and RATIONALIZE (Step 1) of a project where you are getting ready to start your project.

 Description automatically generated

-The Charter is under the INITIATE part where you are doing Project Readiness
+The Charter is under the INITIATE and RATIONALIZE (Step 1) where you are doing Project Readiness

 Always Start with a Charter